cicdenv/cicdenv/terraform/kops/backend/bin/README.md

 aws cli `kms` to encrypt / decrypt.

 ## Usage
-This is automatic if using `cicdctl apply-cluster ...`.
+This is automatic if using `cicdctl cluster create ...`.

 ## Resetting
 ```bash